Best Detectify Alternative: Attaxion EASM Platform

 One of EASM’s main functions is analyzing all detected assets for security weaknesses and offering to prioritize them.
 Of course, both Detectify and Attaxion offer that functionality – and provide a rather similar approach to it.

 Both platforms use proprietary vulnerability scanners to compose a list of vulnerabilities in the organization’s assets that can be sorted by severity (CVSS), asset, date first seen, date last seen, etc. Both platforms offer some additional information on each vulnerability, such as some details about it, remediation suggestions, and more.
-Both allow you to add tags for vulnerabilities to create taxonomies.
+Both allow you to add tags for vulnerabilities to create taxonomies and both offer to mark security issues as fixed, accepted risk, or false positives to manage them more effectively.

 Both Attaxion and Detectify also offer a list of technologies and SaaS tools that the EASM scans discovered on the organization’s assets.